Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 Street view of downtown Raleigh

-8. Is Raleigh a good place to live?
+8. Is Raleigh, NC, a good place to live?

 Raleigh constantly ranks high as a great place to live, boasting affordability, a great community, access to higher education and an enviable entertainment scene.
 Therefore, it’s no wonder The City of Oaks is a place where people move to.